Eazox/eazozx-social/README.md

 #### Commit and Push
 When working on a feature make sure to commit and push your changes to the remote branch as often as possible.
 * This assures that your commits are small and manageable.
-* Additionally, in the event of system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.
+* Additionally, in the event of the system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.

 #### Pull Requests (PR)
 After you have finished working on your feature or bug fix, you should [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your feature branch to the master branch.